 Good documentation practice in clinical trials

-Based on deviations found during GCP inspections, we would like to specify our expectations regarding the documentation generated in connection with clinical trials.
+We frequently observe deviations in documentation during GCP inspections.
+As a consequence, we are specifying our expectations regarding the documentation generated in connection with clinical trials below.

-The Danish GCP executive order and the ICH GCP guidelines define the documents that must be available in the Trial Master File for a clinical trial.
+Regulation (EU) No 536/2014 (the Regulation) and the ICH GCP guidelines define the documents that must be available in the Trial Master File (TMF) for a clinical trial.
+Moreover, the ICH GCP guidelines include a description of additional expectations for documentation.

-Good documentation is an important part of a quality management system and essential for our control that a clinical trial is planned, completed, registered, analysed and reported in accordance with good clinical practice.
+Good documentation is an important part of a quality management system and essential for our control of whether a clinical trial has been planned, completed, registered, analysed and reported in accordance with good clinical practice.

 Traceability

-One of the reasons for this condition is that on GCP inspections we have found laminated ’pocket forms’ that had been prepared for the investigator's staff.
-The staff often uses these documents with e.g. inclusion and exclusion criteria.
+One of the reasons for this is that on GCP inspections, we have found laminated 'pocket forms' that had been prepared for the investigator's staff.
+The staff often use these documents with, for example, inclusion and exclusion criteria.

 So it is important that they reflect the current approved protocol and not a previous version.
 Once documents, forms or other documentation have been changed and approved, it should be ensured that previous versions are not used.